Language-based Audio Moment Retrieval: Difference to Existing Tasks

 \section{Difference to Existing Tasks}

-AMR has three similar tasks in audio and vision domains: sound event detection (SED), target source extraction (TSE), and video moment retrieval (VMR).
-In this section, we emphasize the novelty of AMR by enumerating the difference between AMR and these tasks. \\ \textbf{Sound event detection (SED)} is the task of predicting both the sound event class labels and the event time boundaries from the input audio~\cite{cakir2017convolutional, miyazaki2020convolution,komatsu2020scene, mesaros2021sound, li2023ast, shao2024fine}.
+AMR has three similar tasks in audio and vision domains: sound event detection (SED), target sound extraction (TSE), and video moment retrieval (VMR).
+In this section, we emphasize the novelty of AMR by enumerating the difference between AMR and these tasks. \\ \textbf{Sound event detection (SED)} is the task of predicting both the sound event class labels and the event time boundaries from the input audio~\cite{cai2003highlight, cakir2017convolutional, komatsu2016acoustic,imoto2020sound,miyazaki2020convolution,komatsu2020scene, mesaros2021sound, li2023ast, shao2024fine}.
 SED assumes the target labels are predetermined and each label corresponds to a single event.
 In contrast, AMR assumes an open vocabulary for queries and thus can handle queries related to multiple events.
-Hence, AMR can be seen as zero-shot SED in an open-vocabulary setting.
-In fact, we experimented with zero-shot SED using the AMR model (Section~\ref{sec: result}). \\ \textbf{Target source extraction (TSE)} is the task of extracting sources relevant to the text query from the input mixture~\cite{liu22w_interspeech, li2023target}.
+Hence, AMR can be seen as zero-shot SED in an open-vocabulary setting. \\ \textbf{Target sound extraction (TSE)} is the task of extracting sound sources relevant to the text query from the input mixture~\cite{liu22w_interspeech, li2023target}.
 The difference between AMR and TSE lies in the target output.
 AMR aims to identify the relevant moment, while TSE aims extract the relevant separated source signal.
 Therefore, even if we obtain separated signals with TSE, we still need to perform AMR to retrieve the desired moments. \\ \textbf{Video Moment Retrieval (VMR)} is a task in which the input and output are the same as AMR, except that VMR focuses on visual data instead of audio~\cite{anne2017localizing, gao2017tall, lei2020tvr, lei2021detecting, moon2023query, moon2023correlation, xiao2024bridging}.
 Although there are VMR models that utilize audio features extracted from video~\cite{xiao2024bridging}, audio features are only used as auxiliary information for the video frame.